Scattering Amplitudes For All Masses and Spins: General Three Particle Amplitudes

 \section{General Three Particle Amplitudes}

 In this section we will categorize the most general three-point amplitude with arbitrary masses.
-As discussed in section~\ref{LittleGroup}, the amplitude will be labeled by the spin-$\ell$ representation of the SU(2) little group for massive legs and helicities for the massless legs.
-For amplitudes involving massive legs, it will be convenient to expand in terms of $\Lambda^I_\alpha$, since any dependence on $\tilde{\Lambda}^I_{\dot{\alpha}}$ can be converted using eq.(\ref{Convert}).
+As discussed in section~\ref{LittleGroup}, the amplitude will be labeled by the spin-$S$ representation of the SU(2) little group for massive legs and helicities for the massless legs.
+For amplitudes involving massive legs, it will be convenient to expand in terms of $\lambda^I_\alpha$, since any dependence on $\tilde{\lambda}^I_{\dot{\alpha}}$ can be converted using eq.(\ref{Convert}).
 For example for a general one massive two massless amplitude, with leg $3$ being a massive spin-$S$ state, we have:

 where $(h_1,h_2)$ are the helicity.
 We will be interested in the most general form of the stripped $M_3^{\{\alpha_1 \cdots \alpha_{2S}\},h_2,h_3}$, which is now a tensor in the $SL(2,C)$ Lorentz indices.
 The problem thus reduces to finding two linear independent 2-component spinors that span this space, which we will denote as $(v_\alpha, u_\alpha)$.
 The convenient choice of $(v_\alpha, u_\alpha)$ will depend on the number of massive legs in a given set up and we will analyze each case separately.
+We note that a similar classification of three-point interactions using a different basis can be found in~\cite{Conde:2016vxs, Conde:2016izb}.